Awakening to a New Worldview

 The LPPC model clarifies that perception is hierarchical: from sensations to system concepts.
 At the personal level, it explains how a bowler adjusts the release angle.
 At the collective level, it describes how societies adjust policies.

-Worldview is what organizes these levels into coherence.
-At lower levels, it shapes how we categorize daily life; at higher levels, it frames our principles and system concepts — freedom, justice, unity.
-When worldviews fragment, principles collide, and systems fail.
+With one's worldview in harmony with the systemic, cyclical, hierarchical thinking organism (the human body), we find that at lower levels it shapes sequential habits of daily life; at higher levels, it frames our principles and system concepts — freedom, justice, unity.
+But when worldviews fragment, principles collide, and systems fail.

 The LPPC Model